Portfolio Tracker: Mastering your Finances

 Portfolio

 The Portfolio Sheet consolidates both allocation and portfolio management capabilities.
 Here, investors can establish target allocations as percentages based on Geoclasses Objectives and Geoclass Objective / Asset Classes.
-After setting these targets, they can begin populating the portfolio with assets, categorizing them, and assigning weights that the spreadsheet will then convert into percentages according to their Geoclasses and Classes.
+After setting these targets, they can begin populating the portfolio with assets, categorizing them, and assigning weights that the spreadsheet will then convert into percentages according to their Geoclasses Objectives and Classes.

 note